Auditory processing disorder: Developmental

 In the majority of cases of developmental APD, the cause is unknown.
-An exception is acquired epileptic aphasia or Landau-Kleffner syndrome, where a child's development regresses, with language comprehension severely affected.
-The child is often thought to be deaf, but normal peripheral hearing is found.
+An exception is acquired epileptic aphasia or Landau–Kleffner syndrome, where a child's development regresses, with language comprehension severely affected.
+The child is often thought to be deaf, but testing reveals normal peripheral hearing.
 In other cases, suspected or known causes of APD in children include delay in myelin maturation, ectopic (misplaced) cells in the auditory cortical areas, or genetic predisposition.
-In a family with autosomal dominant epilepsy, seizures which affected the left temporal lobe seemed to cause problems with auditory processing.
+In one family with autosomal dominant epilepsy, seizures which affected the left temporal lobe seemed to cause problems with auditory processing.
 In another extended family with a high rate of APD, genetic analysis showed a haplotype in chromosome 12 that fully co-segregated with language impairment.

-Hearing begins in utero, but the central auditory system continues to develop for at least the first decade.
+Hearing begins in utero, but the central auditory system continues to develop for at least the first decade after birth.
 There is considerable interest in the idea that disruption to hearing during a sensitive period may have long-term consequences for auditory development.
 One study showed thalamocortical connectivity in vitro was associated with a time sensitive developmental window and required a specific cell adhesion molecule (lcam5) for proper brain plasticity to occur.
 This points to connectivity between the thalamus and cortex shortly after being able to hear (in vitro) as at least one critical period for auditory processing.
 Another study showed that rats reared in a single tone environment during critical periods of development had permanently impaired auditory processing.
-"Bad" auditory experiences, such as temporary deafness by cochlear removal in rats leads to neuron shrinkage.
+In rats, "bad" auditory experiences, such as temporary deafness by cochlear removal, leads to neuron shrinkage.
 In a study looking at attention in APD patients, children with one ear blocked developed a strong right-ear advantage but were not able to modulate that advantage during directed-attention tasks.

-In the 1980s and 1990s, there was considerable interest in the role of chronic Otitis media (middle ear disease or "glue ear") in causing APD and related language and literacy problems.
+In the 1980s and 1990s, there was considerable interest in the role of chronic otitis media (also called middle ear disease or "glue ear") in causing APD and related language and literacy problems.
 Otitis media with effusion is a very common childhood disease that causes a fluctuating conductive hearing loss, and there was concern this may disrupt auditory development if it occurred during a sensitive period.
-Consistent with this, in a sample of young children with chronic ear infections recruited from a hospital otolaryngology department, increased rates of auditory difficulties were found later in childhood.
+Consistent with this, in a sample of young children with chronic ear infections recruited from a hospital otorhinolaryngology department, increased rates of auditory difficulties were found later in childhood.
 However, this kind of study will have sampling bias because children with otitis media will be more likely to be referred to hospital departments if they are experiencing developmental difficulties.
-Compared with hospital studies, epidemiological studies, which assesses a whole population for otitis media and then evaluate outcomes, have found much weaker evidence for long-term impacts of otitis media on language outcomes.
+Compared with hospital studies, epidemiological studies, which assesses a whole population for otitis media and then evaluate outcomes, found much weaker evidence for long-term impacts of otitis media on language outcomes.